 After hours exploring the lakes, we indulged by having pizza, salad, and lemonade at the Mammoth Brewing Company.
 Everything was delicious and the atmosphere was unbeatable.
 This is an ideal stop for those who enjoy good food and conversation.

 Mammoth Lakes Hiking

-The basin area offer excellent hiking opportunities.
+The basin area offers excellent hiking opportunities.
 Here are some of the best Mammoth hikes:

-- McLeod Lake – This lake is located a short walk form the Horseshoe Lake parking lot.
+- McLeod Lake – This lake is located a short walk from the Horseshoe Lake parking lot.
 May people swim and sunbath in here during summer

 - Mammoth Crest – Another hike for those who know what they are doing.
 The trail will take you high enough to see the entire basin and parts of the John Muir Wilderness

 - Lakes Basin Path – The 5 mile, multi-use trail (you can walk, jog or bike) connects the North Village to the basin area.
 You do not have to walk the entire path.
-For example, you can park your car on one of the lakes day use area and walk to another lake.
-Take into consideration some part in here are steep
+For example, you can park your car on one of the lakes day-use areas and walk to another lake.
+Take into consideration some part in here is steep

 - Other Mammoth hikes include Arrowhead Lake, Heart Lake, Emerald Lake, Panorama Dome and walk / hikes around the lakes presented in the article

 How to Find the Mammoth Lakes Basin